isomerpages/moe-ast/_office-of-subject-chapters/Humanities and CCE/Character and Citizenship Education Chapter.md

 <div>

 <p>
 Every teacher is a CCE teacher and is a member of the CCE Chapter.
-We invite you to be an active member of the CCE Chapter. <br><br>
+We invite you to be an active member of the CCE Chapter. <br>

-<i>Join&nbsp;us today,&nbsp;so that we continue to grow together as a vibrant fraternity of enabled educators!</i><br><br>
+<i>Join&nbsp;us today,&nbsp;so that we continue to grow together as a vibrant fraternity of enabled educators!</i><br>

 _For more information, please write to <a href="mailto:Teo_Ping_Wei@moe.gov.sg">Ms Teo Ping Wei</a> and <a href="mailto:Siraj_Ansari_MOHAMED_SHARIFF@moe.gov.sg">Siraj Ansari </a>
 </p>